kryptocodes/instagram_zktls_demo/README.md

 # Instagram Post Verification Demo

-Verify Instagram post ownership using zkTLS with [Reclaim Protocol](https://reclaimprotocol.org/).
+Verify Instagram post using zkTLS with [Reclaim Protocol](https://reclaimprotocol.org/).

 ## Overview

 This demo application allows users to:

 1. **Fetch post owner** - Enter an Instagram post URL to extract the username using zkFetch
-2. **Verify ownership** - Prove you own the post through Reclaim's verification flow
+2. **Verify post data** - Prove you own the post through Reclaim's verification flow
 3. **View verified post** - Display the verified post in an Instagram-style embed

 ## Architecture